Targeted prosecutions needed to end modern-day slavery scourge

 “Human traffickers enjoy near absolute impunity for their crimes ...
 With millions held in servitude around the globe, human rights lawyers must act,” she added.

-Grono said the most effective outcome of targeted litigation would be wider pressure on companies to change their behavior.
+Grono said the most effective outcome of targeted litigation would be wider pressure on companies to change their behaviour.